ISHR

 The theme of the second joint forum held during the public ordinary session of the ACHPR was ‘Human rights as an imperative for people-centred sustainable development in Africa’.
 Commissioners, Special Rapporteurs, States representatives, national human rights institutions (NHRI), civil society organisations (CSO), human rights and development experts, academics, law practitioners, representatives of international and regional human rights bodies and others discussed topics like economic investment, health, justice, protection of vulnerable groups and civic space as interdependent with human rights for the realisation of sustainable development.
 Hence, during ten panel-discussions, panellists called for the consideration of human rights in the development processes.

-During the panel on “freedom of association, assembly, expression and access to information as enablers of human and sustainable development”, Hon.
-Geereesha Topsy Sonoo, ACHPR’s Special Rapporteur on Freedom of Expression and Access to Information started with quoting James Wolfensohn.
+During the panel on ‘freedom of association, assembly, expression and access to information as enablers of human and sustainable development, Geereesha Topsy Sonoo, ACHPR’s Special Rapporteur on Freedom of Expression and Access to Information quoted James Wolfensohn:

-Andrew Songa, member of this panel, also shared the common opinion on the interdependence and indivisibility of development and participation rights.
+Andrew Songa, member of this panel, also expressed the widely-shared view that development and participation rights are interdependent and indivisible.
 He agreed that human rights cannot be separated from sustainable development under any circumstances.

-To conclude those two days, Rémy Ngoy Lumbu, ACHPR’s Special Rapporteur on human rights defenders and focal points on reprisals recognised that human rights defenders are also agents of development; consequently, their involvement or the consideration of human rights-based approach in the achievement of sustainable development is not optional.
+To conclude those two days, Rémy Ngoy Lumbu, ACHPR’s Special Rapporteur on human rights defenders and focal points on reprisals, recognised that human rights defenders are also agents of development; consequently, their involvement or the consideration of human rights-based approaches in the achievement of sustainable development is not optional.
 It is a fundamental condition for any State knowing that:

 Related articles